HL7/CDA-ccda/input/pagecontent/document_level_guidance.md

 **Example 13: How to represent a provider and the provider’s organization in the role of author**

-> This representation pattern is applicable for other roles such as performer, authenticator, legal authenticator, etc. The example shows how to represent NPI information for the provider and for the provider organization.
-It also shows how to represent Direct address information and how to indicate the preferred telecom address to use.
+This representation pattern is applicable for other roles such as performer, authenticator, legal authenticator, etc. The example shows how to represent NPI information for the provider and for the provider organization.
+It also shows how to represent Direct address information and how to indicate the preferred telecom address to use.</br>
 ```
 <!-- an appropriate participation such as author/assignedAuthor -->
 <author>